SteelCompendium/data-sdk-npm/src/__tests__/data/statblock/sc-md/human_bandit_chief.md

 - **12-16:** Push 2; M<2 prone
 - **17+:** Push 4; M<3 prone

-**Effect:** This ability targets each enemy adjacent to the bandit chief.
+**2 Malice:** This ability targets each enemy adjacent to the bandit chief.

 ##### **Bloodstones**